na-na-hi/renget/archive/iftod.md

 \>"pacifying" monsters with expensive purchases of food, drink, and extended sessions is heavily encouraged for all clients
 \>trouble with the clients is extremely rare since many of them are well aware that the girls can easily take care of themselves, being monsters and all
 \>final battle of the minigame story is where the Commader tries to have you shut down, and you have to convince him that your business is worth keeping around with the very best service that you can provide
-\>winning provides some backstory between him and his old fling Kulve, who you also unlock as a hostess for your final reward
+\>winning provides some backstory between him and his old fling Kulve, who you also unlock as a hostess for your final reward%%

 \########################################